Site icon OpenClassTech

 Now, users can add custom names to their items.

-8. Testing Your App
+8. Mobile App with Flutter Testing Your App

 Testing is a crucial part of app development.
 Flutter provides excellent support for unit tests, widget tests, and integration tests.